Audio Analysis With Machine Learning: Building AI-Fueled Sound Detection App

-> The Fast Fourer Transform (FFT) is the algorithm computing the Fourier transform.
+The Fast Fourier Transform (FFT) is the algorithm computing the Fourier transform.

-> Applying FFT to view of the same signal from time and frequency perspectives.
+Applying FFT to view the same signal from time and frequency perspectives.
 Source: NTi Audio

-> The short-time Fourier transform (STFT) is a sequence of Fourier transforms converting a waveform into a spectrogram.
+The short-time Fourier transform (STFT) is a sequence of Fourier transforms converting a waveform into a spectrogram.

 Of course, you don’t need to perform transformations manually.
 Neither need you to understand the complex mathematics behind FT, STFT, and other techniques used in audio analysis.
 All these and many other tasks are done automatically by audio analysis software that in most cases supports the following operations: